pverscha/phd_thesis/13-chapter_3_unipept_desktop_v2.md

 #### Concluding Remarks
 The newest iteration of the Unipept Desktop app builds upon the strength of the existing Unipept infrastructure to enable support for the analysis of proteogenomics samples.
 Leveraging taxonomic information of the environment under study (e.g. generated from a metagenomics experiment), it is possible to construct targeted protein reference databases that include only a (relevant) subset of proteins from the UniProtKB resource.
-These significantly smaller reference databases drastically improves the time and computational resources required to subsequently analyze metaproteomics samples, which ultimately makes it possible to perform these analyses on a local machine.
+These significantly smaller reference databases drastically improve the time and computational resources required to subsequently analyze metaproteomics samples, which ultimately makes it possible to perform these analyses on a local machine.

 Since Unipept Desktop 2.0 makes it possible to perform metaproteomics analysis on a local machine, a range of new possibilities opens up.
 Privacy-sensitive data no longer needs to be transmitted over the internet and users now control which reference database is used.
 We have shown that using targeted protein reference databases can even lead to a metaproteomics analysis with a higher taxonomic resolution (assuming that the selected taxa suits the environment under study).